-Having an occasional bonfire is allowed but it is advisable to contact all the neighbours surrounding your property to warn them.
+A. Having an occasional bonfire is allowed but it is advisable to contact all the neighbours surrounding your property to warn them.
 Since it is difficult to tell how far the smoke, ash and smell will travel it is best to let as many people know as possible.

-Things that should not be burnt on a bonfire include:-
+Things that SHOULD NOT be burnt on a bonfire include:-

 - Household rubbish

 - Damp material e.g. plant matter and cardboard.